roman-milk/roman-milk.github.io/1974-a-summer-of-incestuous-love.md

  I couldn't get a completely clear view of what Billy was doing, but it seemed to work as Julie deep throated his cock and bobbed like a hungry slut.

  A few minutes later, Julie stopped sucking, and moaned loudly, "Ohhhh Goddd, now, Billy.
 Shove your thumb in my ass while you suck my clit!"
-Report_Story #5